appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/intervals-time-events.md

 ## setInterval()

 `setInterval()` executes a callback function with a fixed time interval between the calls.
-This function is analogous to the [Window `setInterval()` method](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).

 ### Signature